suberlak/ts_wep/doc/Content.md

 - **Curvature Wavefront Sensor (cwfs)**: This module calculates the wavefront error by solving the TIE.
 The class diagram is [here](./cwfsClassDiag.png).
   - **Algorithm**: Algorithm class to solve the TIE to get the wavefront error.
-  - **CompensationImageDecorator**: Compensation image decorator class to project the donut image from the image plane to the pupil plane.
+  - **CompensableImage**: Compensable image class to project the donut image from the image plane to the pupil plane.
   - **Image**: Image class to have the function to get the donut center.
   - **Instrument**: Instrument class to have the instrument information used in the Algorithm class to solve the TIE.
   - **Tool**: Annular Zernike polynomials related functions.